 Forget about where you work for a minute, and think back on your last two decades as a consumer.
 The most important innovations were all about making it easier for you to choose — and buy.

 For example, in 1999, Amazon patented one-click ordering to make it easy to purchase (for me, maybe too easy).
 The next year, Netflix launched DVD recommendations, making it easy to binge (again, maybe too easy).
-Personalization became so powerful for Netflix, it famously offered a million-dollar prize to anyone who could improve the algorithm’s accuracy by 10%.
+Personalisation became so powerful for Netflix, it famously offered a million-dollar prize to anyone who could improve the algorithm’s accuracy by 10%.

 Eighty-five percent of business buyers now say that the experience a company provides is as important as its products or services.
 That’s 6% more than consumers who say the same.